Common concepts#

 plot = xplt.ParticleHistogramPlot("x", particles=data)

-parameter to plot different properties on subplots or twin axes.
+The only mandatory parameter is the property to be plotted ("x").
+Most plots also accept a kind= parameter to plot different properties on subplots or twin axes.

 The data provided must contain or be suited to derive the requested properties.
 See below for a detailed description of properties, units and labels.

-parameter to consider only a subset of the data:
+Most plots allso accept a mask= parameter to consider only a subset of the data:

 plot = xplt.ParticleHistogramPlot("x", particles=data, mask=data.x < 1e-3)